FIL at a glance..

 One of the currently most promising drug treatments is the PIK3CA inhibitor Alpelisib which have shown remarkable results in a (non clinical) study.

 “During 6 months of treatment, all patients showed substantial clinical improvement”.
 One of the authors of the article, Dr.Canaud, held a speech about the results at the ESHG 2019.
 You can watch it here (from 57:00).
-The clinical trial for Alpelisib treament in PROS patients has an estimated startdate the March 31st 2021.
+The clinical trial for Alpelisib treament in PROS patients had it's study start date April 19th 2021.

 The current drug treatment options are targeted therapeutic drugs in the